-If you are researching the best place to sell your graphics card, we wrote this guide for you!
+If you are searching for the best place to sell your graphics card, this guide is for you!

 Choosing the Best Place to Sell Your GPU